Asifanwar59/The-Minion-Game/README.md

 # The-Minion-Game
 Kevin and Stuart want to play the 'The Minion Game'.

+## License
+The Minion Game is a challenge posted in Hackere rank website: https://www.hackerrank.com/challenges/the-minion-game/problem

 ## Game Rules
 Both players are given the same string, .
 Both players have to make substrings using the letters of the string .